purpleghosts/redtempest/README.md

 ## Contributing

-We welcome contributions to enhance Red Tempest.
+We welcome contributions to enhance RedTempest.
 Please fork the repository and create a pull request with your changes.

 ## License